-The seasoned collector of 18th century Georgian champagne glasses may be pleasantly surprised at the number of period champagne glasses which survive to the present day.
-There is one simple reason for this – given the relative scarcity of the sparkling wine with which they were intended to be used, they were less frequently employed than other wine or ale glasses, and consequently less prone to breakage or other ill fortune.
+The seasoned collector of 18th century Georgian drinking glasses and Georgian wine glasses may be pleasantly surprised at the number of period Georgian champagne glasses which survive to the present day.
+There are two simple reason for this.
+Firstly the relative scarcity of the sparkling wine with which for example, the baluster stem champagne glass wasintended to be used, they were much less frequently employed than other wine or ale glasses, and consequently less prone to breakage or other ill fortune.

 The development of sparkling champagne – wines from the French region of the same name – is often attributed to Benedictine monk Dom Pérignon, who’s name went on to become synonymous with the wine.
 The majority of his work, however, was actually undertaken with the remit of reducing the effervescence which was seen as a fault in the production of the still wines for which the area was already famous.
 It was the British who actually developed a taste for sparkling wines, and the Gloucestershire physician and scientist Christopher Merrett was the first to formulate and formalise the addition of sugar to fermented wine.
 This process induced a secondary fermentation (which was exactly what Dom Pérignon was looking to avoid) and thus prompted the development of champagnes.